-This event certainly wasn't great for the quality of its card.
+This event wasn't great for the quality of its card.
 There were some interesting matchups, but most of the matches dragged on for too long.
 However, the whole experience was made a lot less painful because at this time WCW had contracted both Bobby "The Brain" Heenan and "Mean" Gene Okerlund.
-Their veteran know-how was aptly employed to improve the experience of all the matches.
-Heenan could make watching a pot boil exciting if he called it.
-There was a sense with the addition of Okerlund and Heenan that WCW was on the cusp of greatness.
+Their veteran know-how in the commentator's booth improved the experience for all the lackluster matches.
+Heenan calling a watched pot boil would be exciting.
+There was a sense that with the addition of Okerlund and Heenan, WCW was on the cusp of greatness.
 There was no point in contracting the best non-wrestling personalities in the business if there wasn't an intention to also bring in the best wrestlers.

 5. Bash at the Beach 1994

-This was the first Bash at the Beach pay-per-view event and a memorable one at that.
-There were entertaining matches including an exciting title match between Steve Austin and Ricky Steamboat and a tag team match between Pretty Wonderful (Roma and Orndorff) and Cactus Jack/Kevin Sullivan.
+This was the first Bash at the Beach pay-per-view event and a memorable one.
+There were entertaining matches, including an exciting title match between Steve Austin and Ricky Steamboat as well as a tag team match between Pretty Wonderful (Roma and Orndorff) and the team of Cactus Jack and Kevin Sullivan.
 However, what made this pay-per-view event one of the best in WCW during the pre-Monday Nitro era was that Hulk Hogan made his WCW PPV debut in the main event.
-The match was between Hogan and Ric Flair for the World Heavyweight title and included two of the greatest managers in Jimmy Hart who accompanied Hogan and Sensuous Sherri who was at Flair's ringside corner.
-The match was high-energy but the outcome was totally predictable.
+The main event featured Hogan and Ric Flair fighting for the World Heavyweight title, and the match included two of the greatest managers with Jimmy Hart accompanying Hogan and Sensuous Sherri who was at Flair's ringside corner.
+The match was high-energy but the outcome was predictable.